-Dear Chairman Brown:
+Dear Chairperson Miranda:

-This letter responds to your request to review and approve the tribal gaming ordinance adopted by the Elem Indian Colony (the Colony) by Resolution 94-1 on February 12, 1994.
+This letter responds to your request to review and approve the tribal gaming ordinance, Ordinance 92.01, adopted by the Temecula Band of Mission Indian (the Band) on February 13, 1994.
 This letter constitutes such approval under the Indian Gaming Regulatory Act (IGRA).

 Under the IGRA and the regulations of the National Indian Gaming Commission (NIGC), the Chairman is directed to review ordinances with respect to the requirements of the IGRA and the implementing regulations.
 Thus, the scope of the Chairman's review and approval is limited to the requirements of the IGRA and the NIGC regulations.
 Provisions other than those required under the IGRA or the NIGC regulations that may be included in a tribal ordinance are not subject to review and approval.
-Such approval does not constitute approval of specific games.
-Also, the gaming ordinance is approved for gaming only on Indian lands as defined in the IGRA.
+Also, such approval does not constitute approval of specific games.

+It is important to note that the gaming ordinance is approved for gaming only on Indian lands as defined in the IGRA.